canonical/vanilla-framework/templates/docs/patterns/navigation/accessibility.md

 This component strives to follow [WCAG 2.1 (level AA) guidelines](https://www.w3.org/TR/WCAG21/), and care must be taken to ensure this effort is maintained when the component is implemented across other projects.
 This section offers advice to that effect:

 - The visual order of the UI objects that is read by assistive technologies should match with the source code.
-- Each navigation element should have a unique and clear label.
-Be sure not to include the word “navigation” in the `aria-label`, as this would be repeated by the screen reader.
+- Give each navigation element a unique and clear label.
+Do not include the word “navigation” in the `aria-label`, as this would be repeated by the screen reader.
-- Javascript will be needed to show/hide a collapsible element.
+- JavaScript will be needed to show/hide a collapsible element.
 The toggle element should have an `aria-controls` attribute that matches with the collapsible element’s `id`.
 - The target element is shown/hidden by changing `aria-hidden` to `true` or `false` accordingly.
-- Javascript will be needed to indicate which navigation element is active. `aria-current="page"` attribute should be given to the navigation item.
+- JavaScript will be needed to indicate which navigation element is active. `aria-current="page"` attribute should be given to the navigation item.
 - JavaScript should be used to handle both mouse and keyboard interactions.

 ## Resources